 - Sweet potatoes boast vitamin A, vitamin C, potassium and fiber that can make a tasty side dish or dessert.
 Rather than serving casserole-style using heavy cream and sugary marshmallows, explore ingredients like ginger, orange zest, cinnamon and a pinch of brown sugar.
 Year-round, sweet potatoes are yummy as French fries, veggie oodles, basic roasted (or microwaved) and in pancake batter.

 - Canned cranberry sauce is loaded with sugar, but homemade chutneys work on holidays and year-round — from topping turkey to toast (like a jam).
 Smash fresh cranberries and combine with apple or orange juice, honey or white balsamic vinegar to achieve desired sweetness.
-Like other berries, antioxidant-rich cranberries aid the body’s digestive health and promote good heart health, even possibly improving blood pressure, cholesterol and lowered risk of cancer.
-If dried cranberries are your go-to for salad toppings or baking, note that one cup of chopped raw cranberries contains 14.6 mg of vitamin C per serving, while one cup of dried cranberries contains 0.3 mg.
+Like other berries, antioxidant-rich cranberries aid the body’s digestive health and promote good heart-health, even possibly improving blood pressure, cholesterol and lowered risk of cancer.
+If dried cranberries are your go-to for salad toppings or baking, note that one cup of chopped raw cranberries contains 14.6 milligrams of vitamin C per serving, while one cup of dried cranberries contains 0.3 milligrams.

 - Butternut squash, according to UF/IFAS Extension, has an impressive nutrition profile containing vitamin A, vitamin C, fiber and phytochemicals.
 It provides 582 milligrams of potassium in one serving which is better than the 422 milligrams found in a banana.
 Butternut squash is delicious in multiple forms, including soups and stews.
 If you have a picky eater, puree butternut squash to sneak into tomato sauce for pasta dishes.